molikto/mlang/README.md

 * packages and files is indexed by "a-z", resulting in a linear order of files. you should be able to read them one by one
+* each feature in the changelog will have a pull request, the code diff should be clean and readable

 ## roadmap